 Whether it’s market trends, industry statistics, customer figures or other financial information, financial services firms have access to a large amount of data.
 This data can be leveraged to create impactful visual content for their content marketing.
 Humans are visual creatures and visual content is highly engaging and effective in making your message memorable.
 Here are four ways to make your firm’s data into visually compelling images for maximum impact.

-Infographics are a great format to make a large amount of data engaging for your audience.
+Infographics are a great format to make a large amount of data engaging for the audience.
 They are a visual way for financial services firms to show stats like current market trends or results from a specific survey in an impactful and visual way.

 2. eBooks and guides

 eBooks and guides give financial firms an opportunity to focus on a specific white paper-like topic, but provide impactful visuals to showcase supporting data.
 Like white papers, this kind of content provides a way to build thought leadership in the financial services industry.
-Further, by putting your premium content behind a form on a landing page optimized for conversion, you can capture a prospect’s information to begin to build a relationship and send relevant content to them in other ways.
+Further, by putting premium content behind a form on a landing page optimized for conversion, firms can capture a prospect’s information to begin to build a relationship and send relevant content to them in other ways.

-4. Social media images
+4. Social media images and videos

 Visualize your data